Nestlé Purina PetCare: Origins

-In 1894, William H. Danforth partnered with George Robinson and William Andrews, as they entered the business of feeding farm animals by founding the Robinson-Danforth Commission Company in St. Louis, Missouri.
+In 1894, William H. Danforth partnered with George Robinson and William Andrews, as they entered the business of feeding farm animals by founding the Purina Mills in St. Louis, Missouri.
 The name was changed to Ralston Purina in 1902.
-This was the same year (1902) that Ralston Purina built their first building at the current headquarters, 800 Chouteau Ave, St. Louis, Missouri.

-Nestlé Purina Petcare was formed in December 2001, when Nestlé acquired Ralston Purina for $10.3 billion and merged it with Nestlé's pet food business, Friskies PetCare Company.
+This was the same year, 1902 when Ralston Purina built its first building at the current headquarters, 800 Chouteau Ave, St. Louis, Missouri.
+Nestlé Purina PetCare was formed in December 2001, when Nestlé acquired Ralston Purina for $10.3 billion and merged it with Nestlé's pet food business, Friskies PetCare Company.
+At the same time, the pet food division was sold to the Swiss company Nestlé.
 Ralston had marketed the Dog Chow, Cat Chow and Pro Plan pet food brands, while Nestlé produced Friskies and Alpo brand pet foods.

 The merger was opposed by consumer advocates, such as the Consumer Federation of America, due to anti-trust concerns.
-The two companies combined would become the largest pet food brand by market-share with a 45 percent share of the cat food market.
+The two companies combined would become the largest pet food brand by market share with a 45 percent share of the cat food market.
 The Federal Trade Commission approved the merger after the Meow Mix and Alley Cat brands from Ralston were sold to J.W.
 Childs Equity Partners, creating the separate Meow Mix Company.
-Ralston's St. Louis, Missouri location was chosen as the new company's North America headquarters.
+Ralston's St. Louis, Missouri location was chosen as the new company's North American headquarters.

+In 2001, Cargill acquired Agribrands International and decided to retain the Purina brand.
+At the same time, the pet food division was sold to the Nestlé Group.

 Early history

-Nestlé Purina Petcare continued integrating the two companies through 2002.
+Nestlé Purina PetCare continued integrating the two companies through 2002.
 It cut back dry dog food manufacturing at facilities inherited from Friskies PetCare Company in Jefferson, Wisconsin, St. Joseph, Missouri and Arden Hills, Minnesota, then moved those operations to manufacturing facilities acquired from Ralston.
 Expanded manufacturing facilities were planned in Dunkirk, New York and the St. Joseph location was later expanded for wet-food production.
-In Asia it shifted from a "dealer system" to managing its own distribution.
-In 2004 Nestlé Purina merged its North American and Latin America operations into a Nestlé Purina PetCare Americas division.
+In Asia, it shifted from a "dealer system" to managing its distribution.
+In 2004, Nestlé Purina merged its North American and Latin America operations into a Nestlé Purina PetCare Americas division.

-In 2003, Nestlé Purina Petcare formed a partnership with the Canine Health Foundation to advance veterinary research.
-The following year the company donated 80 tons of pet food to pets affected by Hurricane Charley in Florida and donated $100,000 to local animal shelters.
 Nestlé Purina Petcare grew from about 11 percent of Nestlé's revenues in 2001, to one-third by 2005.
-By 2006 it was the largest market-share holder in the pet food industry with 32 percent of the market.
+By 2006, it was the largest market-share holder in the pet food industry with 32 per cent of the market.